Green Smoothies for Diabetes

 Not Including Fat or Fiber

 Fat is another way to help slow down that process, and it’s an important component of making a smoothie into a meal that lasts till your next scheduled meal.
-You can incorporate good fats in the form of nuts and seeds, nut and seed butters and oils, coconut and avocado (or their oils, though the whole food is always best), etc.
+You can incorporate good fats in the form of nuts, seeds, nut or seed butters, coconut, and avocado.
+You can also use their respective oils, though the whole food is always best to get the fiber as well.

 Not Checking Blood Sugar